-The Minecraft world is comprised of building blocks, each with its unique traits and identities.
-Some of these blocks can be found virtually wherever your eyes go, while others need time dedication, and exploration to be extracted.
+The Minecraft world comprises building blocks, each with unique traits and identities.
+Some of these blocks can be found virtually wherever your eyes go, while others need time, dedication, and exploration to be extracted.

-There are certain tiles and ores so rare that it can take hours before you manage to find one.
+Certain tiles and ores are so rare that it can take hours to find one.
 Such is the case with Iron ores.
 There are multiple variants of Iron, each with its own set of challenges to obtain.
 However, it does not mean all hope is lost.

-Iron is generally found in the overworld where it spawns naturally in iron ore.
-These ores are hard to get by but can provide you with decent iron.
+Iron is generally found in the overworld, spawning naturally in iron ore.
+These ores are hard to get by but can provide decent iron.
 The iron can then be used to create different unique items, tools, and armor.

 Certain methodologies can help you find as many iron ores as you need.
 This guide will help you filter the methods according to their feasibility.

 While Iron cannot be systematically produced out of thin air, it is still possible to gain iron using a few village mechanics.
 You might also gain certain byproducts from this method, such as poppies and string.

 With that said, the strategy involves farming Iron Golems and collecting iron drops from them.
 It works better than zombies or skeleton farming because they are considered higher-quality mobs.
 Therefore, they have higher chances of dropping iron in much greater quantities.

 Alternatively, you can dig around aimlessly until you find a few iron ores.

 Iron Farming in Java Edition